-Most of the time yes, asphalt is safe for the environment.
-But a simple answer doesn’t do justice because there are a lot of benefits to asphalt that don’t get talked about.
-For a rounded guide on how asphalt is made, asphalt’s effects on the environment, and what asphalt means for the future, keep reading.
+Yes, asphalt is safe for the environment.
+But a simple answer doesn’t do justice because there are a lot of benefits of asphalt that don’t get talked about.

 Recycling asphalt is what helps make it environmentally friendly and environmentally stable.
 As a local asphalt company, we don’t have to harvest raw materials from the earth like gravel but instead can reuse and recycle to save on natural resources.

 You might be wondering how asphalt gets bound together.
 This is by using a substance called bitumen, which is made by refining crude oil.

 Bitumen is extremely viscous, and it’s what traditionally gives asphalt its dark color.
 In a typical asphalt mix, bitumen makes up about 5% while the aggregates fill up the rest of the 95%.

 Asphalt can be mixed in three different ways, each of them requiring a different process but all of them having minimal environmental concerns.